brettinternet/brettinternet.github.io/content/boundary/_index.md

 end
 ```

-The `runtime: false` option is important—Boundary is a compile-time tool and doesn't need to be included in your production release.
+The `runtime: false` option is important.
+Boundary is a compile-time tool and doesn't need to be included in your production release.

 ## Context Boundaries